Hands on: Stadia for Android TV replaces Chromecast Ultra - 9to5Google

 All said and done, the new Android TV app for Stadia, at least in its current state, is more than enough to get the job done.
 Google has definitely checked the box of bringing its streaming platform to Android TV and Google TV devices in a stable and consistent way.
 Now that there’s a stable base to work from, we hope that Google will gradually add new features and tweaks to better integrate Stadia with Google TV.

 The biggest question many will have when it comes to this app is, “can I finally unplug my Chromecast Ultra?”
-I can say with confidence that the answer is yes, as long as you’re okay with no longer turning on Stadia from the controller itself.
-Otherwise, Stadia for Android TV is a complete replacement and enhancement of the Stadia experience on Chromecast Ultra.
+I can say with confidence that the answer is yes, as long as you’re okay with a lack of surround sound and no longer turning on Stadia from the controller itself.
+Otherwise, Stadia for Android TV is a complete replacement — and, in some ways, enhancement — of the Stadia experience on Chromecast Ultra.

-Come Wednesday, I will be unplugging my Chromecast Ultra and putting it in a drawer.
+Since the app has now officially launched, I’ve unplugged my Chromecast Ultra and put it in a drawer.

 More on Stadia:

-Note: Update: Now that the Android TV app has gone live, we’ve given the app another lookover and updated, where needed, below.
-Notable changes include a slightly tweaked Google Assistant experience and a brief look at the in-app account switcher.